AltspaceVR/AltspaceSDK/README.md

 ## Utilities

-See the README.md in the [utilities directory](https://github.com/AltspaceVR/AltspaceSDK/tree/master/utilities)
+See the documentation in the [utilities directory](https://github.com/AltspaceVR/AltspaceSDK/tree/master/utilities)

 ## Three.js Feature Support